opensourcerails/opensourcerails/README.md

 # OpenSourceRails

-Welcome to the new OpenSourceRails.
+Welcome to the new Open Source Rails.
 We've revamped the site as a simple static site generator for more speed, easier updates, and maintenance by a larger open source community.

 ## Contributing